I currently teach three units at the London School of Economics.

-I teach classes for the 20 week BSc course ‘Philosophy and Public Policy’.
+I teach classes and seminars for the 20 week BSc/ MSc course ‘Philosophy and Public Policy’.
 This course critically analyses the design and evaluation of public policies from the perspective of moral and political philosophy, covering topics from no-platforming to child enfranchisement.
 More information can be found here.

 In the past, I have lectured at Cambridge University, presenting a four-week lecture series to Philosophy undergraduates on the Equality of Opportunity, as part of their ‘Ethics and Political Philosophy’ unit.
 For details of this, please email me.